 A soft diet is recommended at the bone graft site.
 No chewing over the bone grafted area, try to push any food to the opposite side of the mouth.

 Avoid straws, spitting, and smoking for 5 days to allow graft material stabilization.

-ORAL HYGIENE: Do not brush area.
+Brush area lightly.
 Use your prescribed Chlorhexidine rinse and swab the area with a Q-tip until you return for your post- operative appointment.
-You can lightly brush the surrounding area.
+You can brush the surrounding area.
 It is very important to keep the area clean.

 For pain, please use over the counter medications first; these may include Advil, Motrin or Ibuprofen.
 You may take up to 3 tablets (600mg) every 6 hours for 3 days.
 If you need something stronger, use the prescribed medication given to you.
 Do NOT take Tylenol (Acetaminophen) if you are also using the prescription pain medication; the prescription already contains Tylenol.